tnlmedia/laravel-tool/docs/Frontend/TMGBlade.md

 `TMGBlade` is a facade for Laravel Blade that renders analytics and advertising HTML snippets.

-## `TMGBlade::renderHeader()`
+## TMGBlade::renderHeader()

-Returns header HTML with analytics and advertising bootstrap.
+Returns header HTML containing analytics and advertising bootstrap code.

-You can configure analytics and advertising settings in the `tmg-analytics` and `tmg-advertising` config files.
+Configure analytics and advertising settings in the `tmg-analytics` and `tmg-advertising` configuration files.

 Example: